ESA Listing and Critical Habitat Proposed for Rare Marsh Plant Found Only in New Mexico - Cirsium wrightii

 The proposal was published in the Federal Register on September 29, 2020 and public comments will be accepted until November 30, 2020.
 The proposed rule and supporting documents are available for comment online at regulations.gov under docket number FWS–R2–ES–2018–0071.
 We encourage the public, academia, federal and state agencies, industry and other stakeholders to review the proposal and provide comments.
 A final decision to list or withdraw the proposal is typically made within a year after the proposal.

-On July 9, Energy, Minerals and Natural Resources Department (EMNRD) Cabinet Secretary Sarah Cottrell Propst approved an amendment to the New Mexico Endangered Plant Species List and Collection Permits rule (19.21.2 NMAC), which adds 10 plant species to the state endangered plant list.
+On July 9, 2020, the Energy, Minerals and Natural Resources Department (EMNRD) Cabinet Secretary Sarah Cottrell Propst approved an amendment to the New Mexico Endangered Plant Species List and Collection Permits rule (19.21.2 NMAC), which adds 10 plant species to the state endangered plant list.
 The rule prohibits protected endangered plant species from being collected, removed, transported, exported, processed for sale, or offered for sale unless issued a valid permit for specific scientific purposes by the state forester.
 See attached documentation below.

 The Endangered Plant Program of the State Forestry Division has posted all of their rare and endangered plant survey and monitoring reports on the State Forestry website, available for download at http://www.emnrd.state.nm.us/SFD/ForestMgt/endangeredandrareplantreports.html